benko/amq-openshift/README.md

 template, all of them, which also means their `Volume`s and `VolumeMount`s will be the same - referring to the same `PersistentVolumeClaim`.

-For this reason, we create one PVC per broker replica, and then use shared labels on the pods we deploy to enable the mesh `Service` to find all pods using a `selector`.
+For this reason, we create one PVC per broker, deploy each of them using its own `DeploymentConfig` which has a shared label between all the pods we deployed, to enable the mesh `Service` to find all pods using a `selector` over the common label.

-To be able to prove that messages are indeed being forwarded between the brokers (i.e. *store-and-forward* federation), we also use two additional services, an `incoming` and and `outgoing` service used by the JMS producer and consumer applications, respectively.
+To be able to prove that messages are indeed being forwarded between the brokers (i.e. *store-and-forward* federation), we also use two additional services, an `incoming` and and `outgoing` service used by the JMS producer and consumer applications, respectively - we want to be sure they connect to different brokers so as to trigger the message forwarding, of course.

 ## before you begin